microsoft/VSProjectSystem/doc/overview/mef.md

     }
 ```

-This extension implements the `IProjectTreeModifier` interface.
+This extension implements the `IProjectTreePropertiesProvider`/`IProjectTreeModifier` interface.
 Through the
-`Export` attribute, the class above implements `IProjectTreeModifier` contract
+`Export` attribute, the class above implements IProjectTreePropertiesProvider/`IProjectTreeModifier` contract
 so that the right component in CPS system can load the class when it is needed.
 Through the `Import` attribute, the class declares what it wants from the
 system so that MEF will set the two properties with `Import` attribute